FeikeHof/sports_betting/README.md

 1. Open VS Code
 2. Go to Extensions (Ctrl+Shift+X / Cmd+Shift+X)
 3. Search for "ESLint" and install the extension by Microsoft

+## License

+MIT